BioLM/py-biolm/docs/model-docs/ESM-InverseFold.rst

     :class-container: sd-p-2 sd-outline-muted sd-rounded-1

-*This page explains the use of ESM-IF1, as well as documents its usage via the BioLM API.*
+*This page explains the use of ESM-IF1, as well as documents its usage via the BioLM API for generating de-novo and natural sequences.*

 -----------
 Description